|Birth: ||Jul. 3, 1879|

 "J.L.", "Judge", "Prof", and to his children and grandchildren "Pap".
 I don't think anyone ever called him James or Jim.

-His mother died at a young age, but I don't know when or why.
+His mother died when he was only 10 months old, in May 1880.
 His father was an alcoholic ne'er-do-well who did try his best for his children.
-His sister Lydia Aurania died during childhood; 8th/youngest daughter was named Lydia Jane in her honor.
+His sister Lydia Aurania also died young; 8th/youngest daughter was named Lydia Jane in her honor.

 Mr. Rollings was a remarkable character.